 The NCAA is committed to supporting membership efforts to prevent drug and alcohol abuse.
-NCAA bylaws require the director of athletics or their designee to disseminate an annual list of banned drug classes to all student-athletes, including studentathletes who transfer mid-year, and to educate them about products that might contain banned substances.
+NCAA Bylaws 12 (Division I) and 14 (Divisions II and III) require the director of athletics or their designee to disseminate an annual list of banned drug classes to all student-athletes, including student-athletes who transfer mid-year, and to educate them about products that might contain banned substances.
 Schools should consider providing the same kind of education to athletics administrators, coaches, compliance officers and sports medicine personnel.
-Campus colleagues working in alcohol- and other drugprevention programs may provide additional support for athletics department efforts.
+Campus colleagues working in alcohol- and other drug-prevention programs may provide additional support for athletics department efforts.

-The NCAA has published the Substance Abuse Tool Kit, a resource that provides recommended approaches and evidence-based resources that may help athletics administrators address alcohol, cannabis, prescription drug misuse and more.
-It is available here.
+The NCAA provides resources that outline recommended approaches and evidence-based resources that may help athletics administrators address alcohol, cannabis, prescription drug misuse and more.